 There is no standard dosage for the application of antiperspirant.
 It is typically advised to use as needed.

 What is better for you deodorant or antiperspirant?
-Deodorant is a cosmetic used to mask or neutralize body odor.
-Antiperspirant, on the other hand, is a “drug” because it temporarily blocks your sweat glands to reduce perspiration.
-Deodorant-antiperspirants combine the best of both worlds, but may not be as effective.
+Antiperspirant is considered a drug because it temporarily blocks your sweat glands to reduce perspiration.
+Deodorant, on the other hand, is a cosmetic used to mask or neutralize body odor.
+Deodorant-antiperspirants combine the best of both worlds, but may not be as effective as either product individually.

 What does antiperspirant do to your body?
 Antiperspirants control both sweat and body odor.
 They prevent sweat with aluminum salts dissolving on the surface of the armpit, creating a plug near the top of the sweat glands.